-Back in 2005, with two busy toddlers in tow, I couldn't imagine returning to the corporate world of graphic design, so I swapped my computer mouse for a paintbrush and a corporate boardroom for an atelier.
-On the advice of friends, I began teaching art classes in my backyard studio.
+With two busy toddlers in tow, I couldn't imagine returning to the corporate world of graphic design, so I swapped my computer mouse for a paintbrush and a corporate boardroom for an atelier.
+On the advice of friends, I began teaching art classes in my backyard studio in 2005.
 "I've always loved working with kids and have been told I have the patience of a saint,"… "Whenever I hosted playdates, I'd get the kids creating something fabulous.
 Friends encouraged me to teach art classes, so I went for it, starting with a three-week session of summer camp.
 I can't imagine not working with kids.
 It's been wonderful combining two things I'm passionate about: working with kids and creating art."